BRaVa-genetics/universal-saige/walkthrough/README.md

 ## Caution

 A few things to be aware of:
-- SAIGE can fail in a variety of ways due to low case count - we don't handle this within universal-SAIGE but step1 / step2 failing across an entire phenotype x ancestry is a likely indicator for this
+- SAIGE can fail in a variety of ways due to low case count - we don't handle this within universal-SAIGE but step1/step2 failing across an entire phenotype x ancestry is a likely indicator for this
 - When running sex-specific phenotypes do not include sex as a covariate.
-This can cause invalid results / crashes.
+This can cause invalid results/crashes

 ## Requirements

 ### Data

 - Genotype data, plink (optional), ideally used in place of exome data for step 0
-- Exome data, vcf or plink.
+- Exome data, VCF or plink.
 - Sample IDs, (ancestry specific)
 - Annotation file ([details found here](https://docs.google.com/document/d/1emWqbX8ohi-9rYIW_pKSAFiMHZZUV6zyXwg7qWJNdlc/edit#heading=h.puz6ua3vxnca](https://docs.google.com/document/d/11Nnb_nUjHnqKCkIB3SQAbR6fl66ICdeA-x_HyGWsBXM/edit#heading=h.649be2dis6c1)))
-- BRaVa phenotype file (tsv) with 'IID' (sample ID) column and covariates
+- BRaVa phenotype file (.tsv) with 'IID' (sample ID) column and covariates

 ### Environment

 The only env requirement for this walkthrough is access to a linux machine with either Docker or Singularity available.
 With Docker or Singularity we can run Wei Zhou's [SAIGE Docker container](https://hub.docker.com/r/wzhou88/saige), giving guarantees that analyses across cohorts are equivalent and easily reproducible.

 ## Setup
 To run universal-saige we need to download plink and the SAIGE image.
 These steps are separated out into `download_resources.sh`:

 ### Setup (if using Docker)